Hallucinations and Delusions in PD

 By Houston Area Parkinson Society, November 14, 2020

-At timestamp 1:58 in this recording of Thrive: HAPS 2020 Caregiver Conference, you will find a one hour talk by neurologist Joohi Jimenez-Shahed, MD.
-In it she delves into what REM sleep behavior disorder (RBD) is and is not, and the distinctions between hallucinations, delusions, and delirium.
+In this one-hour talk by neurologist Joohi Jimenez-Shahed, MD, about two hours into the Thrive: HAPS 2020 Caregiver Conference, she delves into what REM sleep behavior disorder (RBD) is and is not, and the distinctions between hallucinations, delusions, and delirium.
 Management options for RBD and hallucinations are included.

 Living with and Managing Parkinson's Disease Psychosis (Hallucinations and Delusions)